In Victory: Magnanimity

 Source: Center for Arms Control and Non-Proliferation (in constant 2009 $’s)

-Pitching the idea to the President of Stanford, Terman enthusiastically said, “In the event of all-out war, Stanford would become one of the giant electronic research centers…” (A bit optimistic about the outcome perhaps, given that both the U.S. and the Soviet Union had nuclear weapons at this point.)
+Pitching the idea to the President of Stanford, Terman enthusiastically said, “In the event of all-out war, Stanford would become one of the giant electronic research centers…” (A bit optimistic about the outcome perhaps, given that at this point both the U.S. and the Soviet Union had nuclear weapons.)

-The work in the applied program focused in fields in which faculty members or senior research associates specialized.
+The work in the applied program focused in microwave and electronic fields in which faculty members or senior research associates specialized.
 Many of the other staff in the applied program were full-time employees hired to work solely on these military programs.

 The Stanford Applied Electronics Lab built prototypes which were handed off to the military labs for their evaluation.
 Subsequently military labs would contract with companies to build the devices in volume.
 In some cases, branches of the military contracted directly with Stanford which worked with local contractors in Silicon Valley to build these components or systems for the military.
 The prototype ELINT receivers built by the Applied Electronics Lab used the Stanford Traveling Wave Tubes.
 They quickly went into production at Sylvania Electronic Defense Labs down the street in Mountain View and Hallicrafters in Chicago.
 Later versions would be built by numerous industry contractors and installed on the fleet of ELINT planes orbiting the Soviet Union.
 These traveling wave tubes would also become the heart of the panoramic receiver used on the B-52 by the electronic warfare officer to get the bomber through the Soviet Air Defense system.